-The Coordinated Community Support programme has hosted regular video calls with local authority representatives and VCS organizations in each pilot area to establish how the CCS programme can support local responses to the pandemic.
+The CCS programme has hosted regular video calls with local authority representatives and VCS organizations in each pilot area to establish how the CCS programme can support local responses to the pandemic.
 Issues highlighted in Swansea included support for people with No Recourse to Public Funds, services for young people who are currently or soon to be NEET, the challenge of reaching the digitally excluded and support for homeless people placed in emergency temporary accomodation - groups who are all particularly vulnerable at this time.

 Information and guidance on addressing causes of financial crisis previously offered in many foodbanks ceased during the Covid crisis as foodbanks shifted to a collection and delivery model.
 People using a foodbank might be unsure of what support services which are currently available locally, especially if they are digitally excluded.
 The CCS team are working with Citizen’s Advice Swansea Neath Port Talbot, foodbanks and the Local Authority to distribute information leaflets in food parcels.
 The leaflet includes details of how to contact Citizen’s Advice who provide information and advice on issues including welfare rights, debt and employment.